-Number of Enrolled Students Awarded Aid First-time Full- time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad Α Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2023 cohort) 1484 6717 154 в Number of students in line a who applied for need- based financial aid 1338 4934 69 С Number of students in line b who were determined to 872 3556 52 D Number of students in line c who were awarded any 837 3442 47 Ε Number of students in line d who were awarded any 482 1898 22 F Number of students in line d who were awarded any 522 2329 32 G Number of students in line d who were awarded any 488 1843 3 н Number of students in line d whose need was fully met 86 391 1 I On average, the percentage of need that was met of 39.4% 40.4% 28.7% J The average financial aid package of those in line d . \$ 15,275 \$ 14,881 \$ 4,644 к Average need-based scholarship and grant award of those in line e \$ 14,642 \$ 12,999 \$ 3,052 L Average need-based self-help award ( excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f \$ 3,368 \$ 4,289 \$ 4,034 М Average need-based loan (excluding PLUS loans, \$ 3,254 \$ 4,202 \$ 4,034
+Number of Enrolled Students Awarded Aid First-time Full- time First-year Students Full-time Undergrad (Incl.
+First-Year) Less Than Full-time Undergrad Α Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2024 cohort) 1439 6771 204 В Number of students in line a who applied for need-based financial aid 1230 4891 102 С Number of students in line b who were determined to have financial need 716 3220 69 D Number of students in line ${f c}$ who were awarded any financial aid 692 3130 64 E Number of students in line d who were awarded any need-based scholarship or grant aid 437 1996 40 Number of students in line d who were awarded any need-based self-help aid 490 2138 45 G Number of students in line d who were awarded any non-need-based scholarship or grant aid 376 1749 19 Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 72 344 2 I On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 41.2% 42.3% 31.0% J The average financial aid package of those in line d .
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ 16,045 \$ 16,369 \$ 7,762 K Average need-based scholarship and grant award of those in line e \$ 15,835 \$ 13,722 \$ 5,992 L Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f \$ 3,391 \$ 4,328 \$ 3,921 M Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan \$ 3,295 \$ 4,270 \$ 3,855

-- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be
+- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time first-year students should also be